-We live in the age of technology and we’re seeing the influences in every aspects of our lives.
+We live in the age of technology and we’re seeing the influences in every aspect of our lives.
 Things that were once done manually, are now often done, or at least enhanced by computers, so why should our teeth be any different?
-No, a computer isn’t going to be cleaning your teeth instead of a human being, but there are lots of way in which technology has improved traditional cosmetic dentistry.
-Such as the invention of same-day crowns.
+No, a computer isn’t going to be cleaning your teeth instead of a human being, but there are lots of ways in which technology has improved traditional cosmetic dentistry, such as same-day crowns.

 A crown is a custom-fitted cap that is meant to repair a broken tooth.
-Broken teeth can make chewing difficult, can be a risk for further damage or infection and can be unsightly.
-Crowns can solve all of these problems, restoring the function to your damage teeth and allowing you to keep your smile as brilliant as ever.
+Broken teeth can make chewing difficult, can be a risk for further damage or infection, and can be unsightly.
+Crowns can solve all of these problems, restoring the function of your damaged teeth and allowing you to keep your smile as brilliant as ever.

 In the past, getting a crown made could be a time-consuming project as the dentist would have to make a model of your teeth and the surrounding area and then send the impression away to a special dental lab.
 In the meantime, the patient would be fitted with a temporary fitting, while waiting for the lab to send back the finished product.
 After a period of at least a week, the lab will finish creating the crown and send it back and then the patient would be called in for a second appointment where the temporary fitting is removed and the new crown is placed.

 However, thanks to new technology, many dentists are now speeding up this process.
 Dentists are now turning to computer-aided design (otherwise known as CAD) to allow them to make the dental crowns on-site while the patient waits.
 A process that once took at least a week can now be completed in a couple of hours.